ApiLogicServer/Docs/docs/Project-Structure.md

 &nbsp;

-### 6. `env` support
+### 6. Configuration, env variables

-Most deployment procedures discourage database names / passwords to be in project files and GitHub, instead preferring to specify these via `env` variables.
-The `config.py` file is designed to use the environment variable `SQLALCHEMY_DATABASE_URI` if it is provided.
+Most deployment procedures discourage database names / passwords to be in project files and GitHub, instead preferring to specify these via `env` variables; [click here for more information](DevOps-Container-Configuration.md/#overrides-env-variables){:target="_blank" rel="noopener"}

 &nbsp;

 ### IDE Friendly

-The project structure above can be loaded into any IDE for code editing, debugging, etc.  For more information on using IDEs, [see here](https://github.com/valhuber/ApiLogicServer/wiki#using-your-ide).
+The project structure above can be loaded into any IDE for code editing, debugging, etc.  For more information on using IDEs, [see here](https://github.com/valhuber/ApiLogicServer/wiki#using-your-ide){:target="_blank" rel="noopener"}.

+&nbsp;

 ### Tool-friendly - file-based

 All project elements are files - no database or binary objects.
 So, you can store objects in source control systems like git, diff/merge them, etc.

+&nbsp;

 ## Customizing ApiLogicProjects